lavalibs/lavalink.js/README.md

 ## How to use

-Players are available in a map keyed by guild ID.
+Players are available in a map keyed by guild ID, and are always available: if no player has yet been generated for a guild, it will be created.

 ```js
 const player = voice.players.get('a guild id');